 The Office of Academic Advising makes note of academic alerts in our internal records and will only share this information with parties outside our office who have an educational need to know as defined by FERPA guidelines.

 Remember that what you report here becomes part of the student’s record.
 Please describe objective behaviors of concern and refrain from subjective interpretations of those behaviors.
-If you would like to discuss your concerns more fully, you might wish to give us a phone call in lieu of or before submitting an academic alert.
+If you would like to discuss your concerns more fully, you are welcome to contact our office.

 What happens when I submit an academic alert?